bamos/bamos.github.io/_posts/2014-10-06-prefixed-multi-hop-ssh.md

 <pre>
 Host b*
-  ProxyCommand ssh master_node exec nc %h %p
+  ProxyCommand ssh master_node -W %h:%p
 </pre>

 I used this for a few hours and realized a flaw when I cloned a BitBucket repository.